Checkmarx/ast-cli/README.md

 - (--base-uri), the URL of the AST server.
 - (--base-auth-uri), optionally provides alternative KeyCloak endpoint to (--base-uri).
 - (--client-id), the client ID used for authentication (see Authentication documentation).
-- (--secret), the secret that corrosponds to the client-id  (see Authentication documentation).
+- (--client-secret), the secret that corrosponds to the client-id  (see Authentication documentation).
-- (--token), the token to authenticate with (see Authentication documentation).
+- (--apikey), the token to authenticate with (see Authentication documentation).
 - (--proxy), optional proxy server to use (see Proxy Support documentation).
 - (--insecure), indicates CLI should ignore TLS certificate validations.
 - (--profile), specifies the CLI profile to store options in (see Environment and Configuration documentation).